exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 ## Game Flow
-Before we get started, a brief overview of Cards Against Humanity gameplay from wikipedia:
+Before we get started, a brief overview of Cards Against Humanity gameplay from Wikipedia:

 __Definition:__ To start the game, each player draws ten White Cards.
 The person who most recently pooped begins as the Card Czar and plays a Black Card.
 The Card Czar reads the question or fill-in-the-blank phrase on the Black Card out loud.